Frequently Asked Questions

 What is academic probation, and how does it affect a student's funding?

 Academic probation, for the purposes of New York State Indian Aid, is defined as a grade point average (GPA) below 2.00 for any one semester or term.
 Aid is denied to students who are on probation.
-A student may be reinstated to the program and receive subsequent funding if he/she submits a grade report showing satisfactory progress (2.00 GPA or higher) in his/her regular college coursework.
+A student may be reinstated to the program and receive subsequent funding if they submit a grade report showing satisfactory progress (2.00 GPA or higher) in their regular college coursework.

 -